csci-arch/stibnite/README.md

 ------
 <p align="center">
-    Stibnite is an automated documentation generator that can work with different docstring styles and programming languages (hopefully in the future).
+    Stibnite is an automated documentation generator that can work with different docstring styles. (and hopefully in the future different programming languages)
     <br />
     <br />
     <a href="https://github.com/csci-arch/stibnite/issues/new?assignees=&labels=bug&template=bug_report.md&title=">Report Bug</a>